-probabilities for the most common values are compared with the theory.
+Figure 5 displays the membership probability based on the values of the k = 6 counters.
+According to Theorem 2, the probability can be described as a function of the product of these k counters.
+The figure presents the results for up to a product of 100, since larger products were encountered in the simulations with a negligible probability.
+The simulated probabilities for the most common values are compared with the theory.
 The dependency in the a priori set-membership probability is demonstrated again.
-For instance, if the product is 8, the observed probabilities are 0.90594, 0.68504 and 0.34679for the a priori probabilities 2^{-3} , 2^{-5} , 2^{-7} .
+For instance, if the product is 8, the observed probabilities are 0.90594, 0.68504 and 0.34679 for the a priori probabilities $2^{-3}, 2^{-5}, 2^{-7}$ .
 Likewise, to obtain a membership probability of at least 0.8, the minimal required products are 5, 23 and 91, respectively.

-Last, we compared the achieved false positive rate, false negative rate and total cost in a CBF (with the regular query policy) and while using our suggested query policy of the Selective Counting Bloom Filter, as presented in Section V. There is no change in the insertion of elements policy of the CBF, allowing the insertion of all elements, even with low a priori probability.
+Last, we compared the achieved false positive rate, false negative rate and total cost in a CBF (with the regular query policy) and while using our suggested query policy of the Selective Counting Bloom Filter, as presented in Section V. There is no change in the insertion policy of the CBF, allowing the insertion of all elements, even with low a priori probability.
 The results are presented in Table III.
-With the increase (in factor of 4) in memory, the performance of the CBF is the same as of the Bloom filter.
-This is because its regular query policy cannot contribute to reduce the false positive rate.
+With the increase (by a factor of 4) in memory, the performance of the CBF is the